 So let me explain moral values through the use of ice cream.

-To make it more accurate let’s give different flavors of ice cream different value points, like this: (you can sort for your preference)
+To make it more accurate, let’s give different flavours of ice cream different value points, like this: (you can sort for your preference)

 - Chocolate Ice Cream +100 pts

 - Vanilla Ice Cream +5 pts

 - Turnip Ice Cream -100 (just work with me on this)

 So, if you eat chocolate ice cream, you’ll score 100 points; if you eat vanilla ice cream, you will only score 5 points.
 If you eat turnip ice cream, you score minus 100 points.

 Remember, the more points you get, the happier you will be.
 Are you following me on this?
 Good, because there’s more …

 Now, ice cream isn’t the only thing that you can get value points for.
 You can get points for many things, but let’s use people in this example to make it more life-like.

 So, let’s make a similar list of people you can get “value” points from.
 Meaning if you spend time with these people, you get points the same way you get points for eating ice cream.